Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Revisiting Inverse Soft Q-Learning

 \subsection{An Introduction to Inverse Soft Q-Learning}

 To circumvent the adversarial optimization in AIL, \citet{garg2021iq-learn} proposed IQ-Learn, which directly optimizes a single maximization objective over Q-functions.
 Starting from the AIL objective in \cref{eq:ail_minimax}, \citet{garg2021iq-learn} derived the following single maximization objective\footnote{IQ-Learn was originally formulated in the infinite-horizon setting.
-Here we translate Eq.~(9) of \citet{garg2021iq-learn} into our finite-horizon formulation.}:
+Here we translate Eq.~(9) of \citet{garg2021iq-learn} into our finite-horizon formulation.
+The main results of this paper also extend to the infinite-horizon setting; please refer to Appendix \ref{sec:extension_infinite_horizon} for details.}: